AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Field_Mappings.md

 `TargetId`, `TargetFieldKey`, `FieldSetIndex` and `FieldIndex` are not used for index fields. `TypeCode` is equivalent to the `IndexTypeCode` of the data view.

 #### Grouping field
-`FieldSetIndex` and `TargetFieldKey` are not used. `FieldIndex` is the zero-based positioning of field within the grouping field. `TargetId` represents the value of the item in the grouping field.
+`FieldSetIndex` and `TargetFieldKey` are not used. `FieldIndex` is the zero-based positioning of the field within the grouping field. `TargetId` represents the value of the item in the grouping field.

 #### Data field
-`FieldSetIndex` is the zero-based positioning of data field set. `FieldIndex` is the zero-based positioning of data field within the appropriate data field set. `TargetId` represents the data item id.
+`FieldSetIndex` is the zero-based positioning of the data field set. `FieldIndex` is the zero-based positioning of the data field within the appropriate data field set. `TargetId` represents the data item id.
   * Id, name and tags: `TargetFieldKey` is empty
   * Metadata: `TargetFieldKey` shows the metadata key
   * Properties: `TargetFieldKey` shows the property id or property name path

 #### Field id field
-`TargetFieldKey` is not used. `TargetId` represents the data item id, `FieldSetIndex` is the zero-based positioning of data field set, and `FieldIndex` is the zero-based positioning of data field within the appropriate data field set.
+`TargetFieldKey` is not used. `TargetId` represents the data item id, `FieldSetIndex` is the zero-based positioning of the data field set, and `FieldIndex` is the zero-based positioning of the data field within the appropriate data field set.

 ### Type code
 The `TypeCode` is the primary data type of the field mapping.
 This value comes from the field mapping's first non-empty `DataMapping`.
 The field mapping `TypeCode` is informational; it is not enforced.